Beim Auszug in das Feld

-"Beim Auszug in das Feld", K. 552, is a military-patriotic song composed for tenor voice and piano accompaniment by Wolfgang Amadeus Mozart.
+"Beim Auszug in das Feld", K. 552, is a military-patriotic art song composed for tenor voice and piano accompaniment by Wolfgang Amadeus Mozart.
 The title may be translated "On going forth to the field" (i.e., of battle).

 Composition and publication

 Mozart entered the composition into his personal catalog of completed works on 11 August 1788, one day after he had similarly recorded the completion of his celebrated Symphony No. 41 (Jupiter Symphony).
 The song was a response to the war against Turkey that had been launched by the Austrian emperor (and Mozart's patron) Joseph II; said war initially gave rise to a highly patriotic public response, though later on it proved a fiasco (negligible territorial gains, severe economic stress, and the loss of political freedom).

 The song was one of three patriotic works written by Mozart in response to the war.
 Christoph Wolff writes that Mozart "paid patriotic tribute when he wrote the orchestral contradanse La bataille, K. 535, a piece of martial music on the siege of Belgrade for the entertainment of the Redoubtensaal society" (the Redoubtensäle were the Imperial ballrooms, and Mozart's job with the Emperor required him to write music to be danced there).
 Wolff also mentions "the war song 'Ich möchte wohl der Kaiser sein' ('I wish I were the emperor'), K. 539, for bass and a Turkish-style military band"; it was sung by the comedian Friedrich Baumann in a patriotic concert in the Theater in der Leopoldstadt in Vienna, 7 March 1788.
 (Note: Elaine Sisman speculates that Mozart's Symphony No. 41 (Jupiter Symphony), completed the day before "Beim Auszug in das Feld", may be patriotic music prompted by the war; she observes that he began work on it the month that the war broke out (February 1788) and places the work in "the Austrian tradition of grand C-major symphonies, scored for trumpets and drums [and] employing the fanfares and rhythmic gestures of the military".)